daeks-archive/Codiad-AutoUpdate/README.md

+# WARNING

+It is tested on Ubuntu 12.04 with Apache 2 but may mess up your system.
+All files during the upgrade are stored at /backup if there is some failure.

 # Auto Update

 This plugin hooks into the current update check and provides the possibility to automatically update your system.